sdegutis/immaculatalibrary.com/app/data/movies/don-bosco.md

 ### Caveats

+Much of it is family friendly, but several big scenes are not appropriate for young children:

+* Don Bosco is attacked by a man with a knife
+* Several emotional love-story scenes
+* A fight between two men over a woman
+* A mom puts her daughter in danger for money
+* A jail scene
-Very family friendly, but with some rough language near the middle, and some splashing in a river that goes on too long.
+* A splashing scene that goes on way too long

+Kids will not get much out of it anyway.
+Best for teens and up.